 If there's one take-home message I want to get across, it's 'Please stop vilifying protein!'
-I would not feed any of the protein-restricted, so-called "prescription" diets to any cat in my care.
+I would not feed any of the protein-restricted, so-called 'prescription' diets to any cat in my care.
 There are always better options."

 Once a cat is diagnosed with chronic kidney disease, often veterinarians recommend a prescription "renal diet," many of which are dry diets (e.g., Hill's k/d).
-This has never made sense to me.
-These formulas don't meet the dietary by dration requirements of cats, especially kitting who are losing large amounts of water due to were out kidneys.
+This has never made sense, as these formulas don't meet the dietary hydration requirements of cats, especially kitties who are losing large amounts of water due to worn out kidneys.